Auxilor/auxilor.github.io/docs/ecomobs/how-to-make-a-custom-mob.md

 ---
-title: "How to make a custom mob"
+title: How to make a Mob
 sidebar_position: 1
 ---